-- 1. Clothing containing offensive slogans, symbols, or other suggestive or controversial designs is not allowed. - 2.
+- Clothing containing printed messages or designs, except for small logos on shirts and shirts that promote school clubs, activities, organizations, teams, or "school spirit" approved by the Campus Director, is not allowed. - 2.
 Clothing depicting drugs, alcohol, tobacco products, or violence is not allowed. - 3.
 Startling, unusual, or immodest attire of any sort is not allowed.
-Fads in hairstyles, clothing, or anything designed to attract attention to the individual or to disrupt the orderly conduct of the classroom or campus is not allowed. - 4.
-Hair is to be clean and well-groomed.
-Unusual coloring (e.g., red, blue, purple, etc.) or excessive hairstyles (e.g., "tails," "designs," "puffs," etc.) are not allowed. - 5.
-Words, symbols, or designs shaved in hair (including facial hair and eyebrows) are not allowed. - 6.
-Clothing, tattoos, and other articles that are considered "gang-related" are not allowed. - 7.
+Fads in hairstyles, clothing, or anything designed to attract attention to the individual or to disrupt the orderly conduct of the classroom or campus is not allowed.

+- 4. Hair is to be clean and well-groomed.
+Hairstyles and hair colors that are distracting to the learning environment are not allowed. - Words, symbols, or designs shaved in hair (including facial hair and eyebrows), clothing, tattoos, and other articles that are considered "gang-related" are not allowed. - 6.
 Extremely baggy clothing is not allowed.
-Pants, shorts, etc., are not to be worn below the waistline and should be appropriately sized. - 8.
+Pants, shorts, etc., are not to be worn below the waistline and should be appropriately sized. - 7.
 Shorts may be worn, but must reach at least fingertip length.
-Tight-fitting shorts or "short shorts" are not allowed. - 9.
-Tongue rings and visible body piercings, other than earrings, are not allowed.

-Dangling earrings are not allowed. - 10.
-Visible tattoos and body art are not allowed. - 11.
-Cutoffs, boxer shorts, pajama bottoms, bike shorts, short leggings as outer garments, etc., are not allowed. - 12.
-Hats, scarves, bandanas, hair coverings, sweatbands, or hooded shirts are not allowed except under circumstances designated by the Campus Director. - 13.
-Torn, ripped, or cut clothing is not allowed. - 14.
-Trench coats and dusters are not allowed. - 15.
-Grills or temporary decorations on teeth are not allowed. - 16.
-Chains, handcuffs, jewelry, or accessories that suggest weaponry are not allowed.

-- 17. Students are to wear appropriate shoes or sandals at all times.
-House shoes and shoes with wheels are not allowed. - 18.
+Tight-fitting shorts or "short shorts" are not allowed. - Tongue rings and visible body piercings, other than earrings, are not allowed.
+Dangling earrings are not allowed. - 9.
+Visible tattoos and body art are not allowed. - 10.
+Cutoffs, boxer shorts, pajama bottoms, bike shorts, short leggings as outer garments, etc., are not allowed. - 11.
+Hats, scarves, bandanas, hair coverings, sweatbands, or hooded shirts are not allowed except under circumstances designated by the Campus Director. - 12.
+Torn, ripped, or cut clothing is not allowed. - 13.
+Trench coats and dusters are not allowed. - 14.
+Grills or temporary decorations on teeth are not allowed. - 15.
+Chains, handcuffs, jewelry, or accessories that suggest weaponry are not allowed. - 16.
+Students are to wear appropriate shoes or sandals at all times.
+House shoes and shoes with wheels are not allowed. - 17.
 Excessive makeup is not allowed.